 ABM allows you to delight high-value accounts with a focused approach.
-Inbound marketing is a methodology which lets you attract customers through the creation of valuable, SEO-optimized content.
-Inbound marketing provides audiences with the information that's important to them in an organic manner.
+Inbound marketing lets you attract customers through the creation of valuable, SEO-optimized content — it provides audiences with the information that's important to them in an organic manner.

 But what do they have in common?

 Both strategies require a deep understanding of your target buyer to inform what type of content you're creating & how you choose to deliver it.
 This increases discoverability by that target.